codeMind99rushi/flipkart_clone/README.md

 # flipkart_clone
-I create a simple FlipKart UI based module where we can feel like flipkart home page using HTML, CSS.
+I create a simple Flipkart UI based module where we can feel like flipkart home page using HTML, CSS.